-I like that their clothes, although appropriate for the gym, can also be worn outside and not necessarily be mistaken for gym clothes, even offering outerwear and casual tops and bottoms.
+Although appropriate for the gym, I like that their clothes can also be worn outside and not necessarily be mistaken for gym clothes, even offering outerwear and casual tops and bottoms.

 Virus is a brand committed to creating the best performance pieces for the athletes in the respective sports it caters to, one of which is powerlifting.
 It creates clothing for everyday training in the gym, as well as competition singlets for powerlifters and weightlifters.

-What’s particularly interesting about Virus is that they put lots of attention in their fabrics and go into detail about the technology on their website so you know exactly what it’s designed to do.
-They also have very timeless basics and a wide selection of items, making it a great one stop shop for all your needs.
+What’s particularly interesting about Virus is that they put lots of attention in their fabrics and detail the technology on their website so you know exactly what it’s designed to do.
+They also have very timeless basics and a wide selection of items, making it a great one-stop shop for all your needs.

 14. Raskol Apparel

 Raskol Apparel is predominantly a clothing brand focused on very unique t-shirt designs and prides itself on breaking away from the “established order.”
-The shirts often have satirical, fitness-related sayings, but are far from just a plan t-shirt.
+The shirts often have satirical, fitness-related sayings but are far from just a plain t-shirt.

-They mainly specialize in t-shirts and tanks, but what I love most about their line of clothing is that some of the designs look like works of art that can be easily worn anywhere if you’re looking to make a statement.
+They mainly specialize in t-shirts and tanks, but what I love most about their clothing line is that some of the designs look like works of art that can be easily worn anywhere if you want to make a statement.

 57kg IPF world champ Kimmy Johnson is one their athletes and regularly sports their shirts and sweatshirts in and out of training.